OHBA-analysis/osl-dynamics/examples/meg_preproc/README.md

 A self-contained HTML report (`plots/report.html`) is automatically generated after steps 1, 3 and 4 complete.
 It contains tabs for each pipeline step with all session QC plots embedded.
 Open it in a browser to review results.

-The report updates incrementally — after step 1 you'll see preprocessing plots, after step 3 coregistration and surfaces appear, etc. Surface extraction plots (step 2) are automatically copied from the derivatives directory when the report is next generated, so they appear without step 2 needing to generate the report itself.
+The report updates incrementally — after step 1 you'll see preprocessing plots, after step 3 coregistration and surfaces appear, etc. Surface extraction (step 2), coregistration (step 3), and parcellation (step 4) plots are automatically copied from the derivatives directory when the report is generated.

 ## Logging